HaremLitGuide

 Is Azarinth Healer a harem fantasy?

 Azarinth Healer has some romantic elements but is primarily a solo progression fantasy — it's not a harem series in the traditional sense.
-It appears on this site because it has a significant readership overlap with the harem fantasy community and because its female protagonist is of interest to reverse harem readers.
+It appears on this site because it has a significant readership overlap with the harem fantasy community.

 Is Azarinth Healer complete?